A version of this story originally appeared on the Strategist US.

 This mask has a great consistency — not too thick or rich, not too light.
 It’s formulated with rose-hip and argan oils, algae, and biotin — all of which replenish, rejuvenate, and deeply condition your hair.
 Run this through cleansed, wet hair, focusing on the ends, leave it in for as long as you’re willing to (at least 20 minutes), and then rinse it out.
 It will leave your hair looking beautiful and bouncy and feeling extremely silky and conditioned for days.
 I recommend using this approximately every other wash to give your hair focused, long-lasting treatment.

 For anyone who prioritises paraben- and sulphate-free ingredient lists, this vegan, cruelty-free option from Rahua is incredible — and my colourist Emaly Baum’s favourite.
 In the past, I’d found that “clean” hair care didn’t nourish my hair as intensely as their “non-clean” counterparts, but that’s happily, absolutely not the case with this mask.
 This formula is loaded with sunflower oil — a vitamin E–rich ingredient that protects, restores, and hydrates — as well as ungurahua, a palm oil that helps fortify weak or damaged hair.
 Leave this on for ten to 15 minutes (or, again, as long as you want) and your hair will dry stronger, silkier, and more hydrated.
 This can be used multiple times a week and works well on just about any hair type.
+[Editor’s note: This product is currently sold out, but you can sign up to a waiting list.]

 My deepest sympathies to any platinum blondes whose roots are growing rapidly during quarantine.
 If you are going through this, I highly recommend getting your hands on this Christophe Robin mask — the absolute best for colour-treated hair, in my opinion.
 It comes in all different shades (baby blonde, chestnut, cool brown, golden blonde, and copper), and using it will give your hair a colour boost that’s as close to salon colour as you can humanly get from home.
 Magical colour-fixing properties aside, it’s one of the most wonderfully hydrating hair masks I’ve ever used.
 If your hair isn’t colour-treated but is dry and in desperate need of a hydration boost, Christophe Robin also offers a colour-free prickly-pear mask that’s one of my all-time favourites (after using it once, I noticed a change in the softness, shine, and texture of my hair for weeks).